stream-protocol/e-commerce-platform/backend/PLUGIN.md

 # StreamPay Medusa Plugin

-The StreamPay Medusa Plugin allows you to seamlessly integrate StreamPay's web3 payment processing capabilities into your Medusa-based e-commerce platform.
+The Stream**Pay** Medusa Plugin allows you to seamlessly integrate StreamPay's web3 payment processing capabilities into your Medusa-based e-commerce platform.

 ## Table of Contents